Top of page

 A great place to start for any concern, complaint, or compliment about your experience at Wake Forest, whether it’s with a university service, a policy, or something else.

-Confidentially report any activity which may or may not be considered hazing in a student organization, activity, or event.
+Confidentially or anonymously report any activity which may or may not be considered hazing in a student organization, activity, or event.

 Wake Forest is committed to a working, learning, and living community that is free from discrimination and harassment, consistent with the University’s Nondiscrimination Statement.